bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-setup-team.md

 ## Sign in to Sysdig<a name="sign-in-sysdig"></a>
 You and your team must sign in to Sysdig to create the user account.
 BC Government Sysdig uses OpenID Connect and requires a GitHub account.

 Go to the [BCDevOps Sysdig Monitor](https://app.sysdigcloud.com/api/oauth/openid/bcdevops).
 You can also sign in on [the Sysdig site](https://app.sysdigcloud.com).
-Select OpenID and type in `BCDevOps` as the company.
+Select OpenID and type `BCDevOps` as the company.

 On the default page, you can find the icon for your account and the email address associated with it.
 You may be directed to the **Catchall Team** page, which doesn't have access to resources until you create team access.